grpc/proposal/A39-xds-http-filters.md

 xDS HTTP filters.

 Each filter will be registered by the protobuf message type(s) that represent its configuration in xDS.
-Note that a given filter may have more than one associated protobuf message type, since many filters use a different message type for their top-level configuration than for their per-route override configuration.
+Note that every filter has a message type for its top-level configuration, but not all filters support override configuration at all, and those that do may or may not use the same message type for their override configuration as for their top-level configuration.
+Therefore, every filter will be registered one or more message types.

 Each filter implementation will provide the following:
 - Method(s) for validating the config protos when parsing an xDS response.